evertrue/archiva-cookbook/README.md

 * `ark`
 * `java`
 * `nginx`
-    - The recipe may be omitted, which will result in nginx not being installed
+    - If the nginx_proxy recipe is not used, nginx won’t be installed

 ## Attributes